Innovation in Jewish Education

-Innovation in Jewish Education is a virtual network made up of educators from Illinois, Pennsylvania, Massachusetts, Westchester, New York City, and Long Island.
+Innovation in Jewish Education is a virtual network made up of educators from California, Illinois, Pennsylvania, New Jersey, Massachusetts, Westchester, New York City, and Long Island.
 Only a few of these educators knew one another prior to meeting virtually in the network.
 We are a group that has come together out of a shared passion for learning about and creating innovative Jewish educational experiences.

 In the spring of 2018, the group decided that during the 2018-2019 year they wanted to learn more around assessment.
 At our November meeting, I introduced PERMA and shared a template that can be used to assess if a program or education experience leads to thriving.
 The group was inspired by what they learned about PERMA and spoke of ways they could apply this to their work.
 We were all further inspired when, at our next meeting, one of our members prepared and led us in a text study on Deuteronomy 16:13-15, using the lens of PERMA and focusing on the question: What Does the Torah Say about Flourishing?
 It was thrilling to see how the group has embraced and utilized the learning shared in this network.

 It is also exciting to see the group grow.
 Recently, an educator from California joined the network.
 She joined after hearing from a friend (who has been part of this network for a couple of years) in Massachusetts how much she gains from being part of this network.

 Glimpses are a way of looking into a Network to learn more about how they think and function.